HiteshPandharkar/HiteshPandharkar/README.md

-# Hi there! 👋 Glad to meet you!
+# Hi there! 👋 thanks for visiting my profile!
 Hope you are doing great.

 - 🔭 I’m currently working on The 30 Day Chart Challenge.
 - 🌱 I’m currently learning data analytics using Excel, SQL, Tableau, PowerBI and, Python.